ogorbacheva/ClickHouse/docs/en/query_language/select.md

 #### SAMPLE k OFFSET m {#select-sample-offset}

-Here `k` and `m` are numbers from 0 to 1.
+You can specify the `SAMPLE k OFFSET m` clause, where `k` and `m` are numbers from 0 to 1.
 Examples are shown below.

-**Example 1**
+Example 1.

 ``` sql
 SAMPLE 1/10
 ```

-In this example, the sample is 1/10th of all data:
+In this example, the sample is the 1/10th of all data:

 `[++------------------]`

-**Example 2**
+Example 2.

 ``` sql
 SAMPLE 1/10 OFFSET 1/2
 ```

-Here, a sample of 10% is taken from the second half of the data.
+Here, the sample of 10% is taken from the second half of data.

 `[----------++--------]`